Accounting Cost-Volume-Profit Analysis

 This $2 per valve contributes toward (covers) fixed costs and profits.

 Contribution margin ratio is the contribution margin divided by the sales amount.
 It is the percent of sales dollars available to cover fixed costs.
-Once fixed costs are covered, the next dollar of sales results in the company's profit.
+Once fixed costs are covered, the next dollar of sales results in a company's profits.
 Contribution margin ratio is expressed as a percent.

 Contribution Margin Ratio =